togethercca/togethercca.github.io/_pages/endCustomerApi.md

 Authentication
 ==============

-The EndCustomerAPI supports the OAuth2 Bearer Authentication.
+The EndCustomerAPI supports the OAuth2 Bearer Authentication and the OAuth2 Implicit Grant Flow.
 Requests that require authentiation will return `401 not authorized` if not authentication is provided.

 ## Client Authentication